anywhichway/lazui/docs/lazui.md

 </div>
 ```

-##### Dependency Tracking

-`lazui` does not use a virtual DOM, it uses direct dependency tracking.
-A special updating function wrapped around
+`lazui` does not use a virtual DOM to manage changes, it uses direct dependency tracking.
+A special updating function
-the normal browser screen refresh handler tracks state use.
-When a state changes, the nodes that depend on that state
+wrapped around the normal browser screen refresh handler tracks state use.
+When a state changes, the nodes that depend
-are updated.
+on that state are updated.
 The nodes are typically text nodes, but can also be attributes.
-This is automatic when working at the
+This is automatic when working
-no JavaScript level.
-You can take a more functional approach by using the [html](#html) template literal and
+at the no JavaScript level.
+You can take a more functional approach and manage reactivity yourself by using the [html](#html)
-[render](#render) function if you write JavaScript.
+tagged template literal and [render](#render) functions if you write JavaScript.

 #### Inline State